sujianalytics/gst-e-invoicing-sap/README.md

-# GST E-Invoicing GSP API Connectivity Solution for SAP
+# GST E-Invoice Solution for SAP to connect GSP API
-Suji Analytics introduced an Open-Source, Plug-n-Play Solution to connect with your GSP API from SAP and other ERP system which has no conflict with SAP Compliance.
+Suji Analytics introduced an Open Source GST E-Invoice Solution for SAP, it is a Plug-n-Play Solution to connect with your GSP API from SAP and other ERP system which has no conflict with SAP Compliance.

 [![Suji Analytics](http://sujianalytics.com/assets/images/logo.png)](http://sujianalytics.com/e-invoicing/)